Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Numerical experiments

 \section{Numerical experiments}

-In this section, three numerical experiments: finite grid instability (of an equilibrium), Landau damping (of damping waves), and two-stream instability (of instability), are conducted to illustrate the conservation properties of the schemes~\eqref{eq:haad}-~\eqref{eq:disenen}.
-Reference density $n_0$ is 1, unit charge number $Z = 1$.
-The degree of shape function is 2, tolerance of fixed point iteration is $10^{-12}$, and periodic boundary conditions are used.
+In this section, three numerical experiments: finite grid instability (of an equilibrium), Landau damping (of damping waves), and resonantly excited nolinear ion waves (with non-zero $\phi_0$), are conducted using the normalization~\eqref{eq:llll} to illustrate the conservation properties of the schemes~\eqref{eq:haad}-\eqref{eq:disenen} of the HBS model~\eqref{eq:avp}.
+The reference density $n_0$ is set to 1, and the unit charge number $Z = 1$.
+The degree of the shape function is 2, the tolerance for the fixed point iteration is $10^{-12}$, and periodic boundary conditions are used.